IBM/wd-jdbc-driver/README.md

 ./gradlew shadowJar
 ```

 Fat JAR file should be created in `./build/libs`.

+This jar is compatible with Java 8 JDK.
+(This is required by IBM Cloud Pak for Data : https://www.ibm.com/docs/en/cloud-paks/cp-data/4.8.x?topic=catalogs-generic-jdbc-connection)

 ## Test